Volunteers sew masks for health workers facing shortages

 For most people, the new virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority recover.

-But the virus is spreading rapidly and starting to max out the health care system in several cities.
+But the virus is spreading rapidly and starting to max out health care systems in several cities.

 Deaconess spokeswoman Pam Hight said the hospital system realized it could face a shortage if local infections skyrocket like they have elsewhere.
 So officials produced and posted a how-to video that has been shared across the country.